mxochicale/mentoring-at-justicIA-2021/README.md

 # Mentoring at Hackathon RIIAA 2021 “JusticIA para los desaparecidos”
 I am creating this repository to put together few references that might be helpful for the participants of the [Hackathon RIIAA 2021 “JusticIA para los desaparecidos”](https://docs.google.com/document/d/1-4cKb-VQ6WOTmxnj1yc_pmQwYRFwmTxmf6xndlFYKmg/edit).
-References are related to the topics of image processing and recognition and text extraction.
+References are related to the topics of image processing and recognition, text extraction and guidelines for pitches and posters.

 ## Image processing techniques